qua-platform/quam/docs/components/quam-root.md

 ## Overview

-The root QuAM object is structured as a subclass of [QuamRoot](quam.core.quam_classes.QuamRoot) module.
-For straightforward implementations, such as those described in the [Migrating to QuAM](migrating-to-quam) section, the [BasicQuAM][quam.components.basic_quam.BasicQuAM] class typically suffices:
+The root QuAM object is structured as a subclass of [QuamRoot][quam.core.quam_classes.QuamRoot] module.
+For straightforward implementations, such as those described in the [Migrating to QuAM](/migrating-to-quam) section, the [BasicQuAM][quam.components.basic_quam.BasicQuAM] class typically suffices:

 ```python
 from quam.components import BasicQuAM